-It is the responsibility of the instructor to contact the art office by phone (801-581-8677) or by email (info@art.utah.edu) and message the students through Canvas as soon as possible if the class is canceled due to instructor illness or emergency.
+The instructor must contact the art office by phone (801-581-8677) or by email (info@art.utah.edu) and message the students through Canvas as soon as possible if the class is canceled due to an instructor's illness or emergency.
 Staff will post signs on the door informing students of the cancellation and any other information the instructor deems appropriate.